Abd al-Wahhab Al-Bayati: Sufism

-Al-Bayati has intensively been influenced by the Middle Eastern Sufi figures for their visionary values and passionate love.
-He was fascinated by the love of Satan for God elaborated by some Sufi masters like Imam Ahmad A-Ghazali.
-This is an unconditional love in which the lover approaches his beloved as par excellence and cannot see any rival for Him.
-On example is a poem by Al-Bayati entitled A’isha's Mad Lover in his book, Love Poems on the Seven Gates of the World (1971): “In this context Al-Bayati’s poetry becomes Sufi in default, since he assumes the position as a modernist whose aspirations for an earthy paradise have not materialized.”
+Al-Bayati was influenced by the Middle Eastern Sufi figures.
+One example is a poem by al-Bayati entitled "A’isha's Mad Lover" in his book, Love Poems on the Seven Gates of the World (1971): "In this context Al-Bayati's poetry becomes Sufi in default, since he assumes the position as a modernist whose aspirations for an earthy paradise have not materialized."